atharvadhurwey/SHARETA-clothEcommerceWebApp/README.md

 - **User Authentication:** Secure user accounts with authentication features, allowing customers to sign up, log in, and manage their profiles.

-- **Shopping Cart:** Add desired items to the shopping cart, review them, and proceed to checkout.
+- **Shopping Cart:** Add desired items to the shopping cart, review them.
 The shopping cart is dynamically updated, providing a smooth and interactive experience.

 - **Admin Panel:** An easy-to-use admin panel for managing products, orders, and user accounts.
 Add, update, or remove products effortlessly.